 Dre Kirkpatrick - "Dre Kirkpatrick is rated by many as the top defensive back in the nation.
 He is a giant that will not be pushed around or out-jumped by the tall wide receivers in college."

-Xavier Nixon - “Xavier Nixon is considered by recruiters nationwide as the top lineman in the country.
+Xavier Nixon - "Xavier Nixon is considered by recruiters nationwide as the top lineman in the country.
 He has quick feet and excellent technique.
-To be the top player in high school – or really in anything – out of a million and a half [players] is really quite something.”
+To be the top player in high school – or really in anything – out of a million and a half undefined is really quite something."

 Jamarkus McFarland - "Jamarkus McFarland is an exceptional young man and is very intelligent.
 He has the size speed and strength and the ability to beat the players across from him in various ways."